A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

 where $\vY := \{\vy^1,\ldots,\vy^{|\vd|}\}$ is the translation document, and $\vtheta$ can refer to the parameters of either locally or globally normalised models.
 The hardness of decoding in sentence-level MT is exacerbated for document-level MT, as the search space is enormous. \\

 In the rest of this section, we will focus on the literature in document-level NMT which uses the wider-document context directly in the form of context sentences.
-While most works focus on \emph{architectures } to better model the {inter-dependencies} among the document sentences (Section~\ref{subsec:modelling}; overview in Table~\ref{table:dis-nmt}), a few focus on better \emph{training} and \emph{decoding} {strategies} (Sections~\ref{subsec:train} and~\ref{subsec:decode}; overview in Table~\ref{table:doc-nmt-extra}).\footnote{The mention of a work in a particular section is based on its main contribution.} We also present the relevant works which focused on document-level NMT in recent shared tasks of WMT 2019 and WNGT 2019 (Section~\ref{subsec:shared-tasks}; overview in Table~\ref{table:comparison}).
+While most works focus on \emph{architectures } to better model the {inter-dependencies} among the document sentences (Section~\ref{subsec:modelling}; overview in Table~\ref{table:dis-nmt}), a few focus on better \emph{training} and \emph{decoding} {strategies} (Sections~\ref{subsec:train} and~\ref{subsec:decode}; overview in Table~\ref{table:doc-nmt-extra}).\footnote{The mention of a work in a particular section is based on its main contribution.} We also present works which participated in the document-level MT shared tasks of WMT 2019 and WNGT 2019 (Section~\ref{subsec:shared-tasks}; overview in Table~\ref{table:comparison}).